renan-cunha/renancunha/content/posts/benchmark.md

 ```

 Note that we have to change the first ```if``` case of our reward function to
-deal with the continuous feature, instead of testing equality, we test if the
+deal with the continuous feature.
+Instead of testing equality, we test if the
 context is greater than a threshold, in this case, 0.5.

 ### Other ways

-There are of course other ways to increase the complexity of the problem,
+There are other ways to increase the complexity of the problem and
 I will list some below.

 ### Datasets